fbpx

 The actual purpose of a permit is to confirm that your planned works will comply with legislation and building codes and that everything is safe.
 A building permit also ensures that the workers on your site are properly registered, hold the necessary insurance and that key stages of your work are inspected by an independent body.

-A building permit must be obtained through a building surveyor.
+A building permit must be obtained through a Melbourne building surveyor.
 Depending on the project, a surveyor may also conduct an in-person inspection of your site.

 Building permit purpose